magicpaul/implementation-dashboard/README.md

-# Test Dashboard using React, Google Sheets & Boostrap
+# Test Dashboard using React, Google Sheets, ApexCharts & Bootstrap

 **Steps to run the project**:
 1. After cloning the repository, use `npm install` to install all the dependencies needed.